 Another brand that signals quality is Aqua Marina.
 Their bold coloured boards are a solid choice among paddle boarders and are often singled out for their quality construction and durability.

 The Atlas is a 12″ board which is absolutely perfect for both splashing around in the shallows, or coast hopping in some chop.
-Being a longer and wider board, the Aqua Marina Atlas is great for keeping yourself steady while learning to ride.
+Being a longer and wider board, the Aqua Marina Atlas is great for keeping yourself steady while learning to ride – so a solid option for beginners and even the intermediate SUP’er.

 I actually ride the Aqua Marina Fusion, which is also an excellent board and well worth looking at if you’re looking for an afforadble SUP.